Lord Howe silvereye: Description

 The Lord Howe silvereye is sometimes treated as a full species.
 It differs from the nominate subspecies by being more robust, with larger feet and claws, a longer and heavier bill, with much olive-green on flanks, rump and lower back, and with canary yellow under-tail coverts.

 Distribution and habitat

 The Lord Howe silvereye is restricted to Lord Howe Island, where it widely distributed through the native subtropical rainforest as well as around homes and gardens.

 Behaviour

 Breeding

 The bird builds a small cup-shaped nest of palm fibre, grass and spider webs, in which it lays a clutch of 2-4 small eggs in spring and summer.

 Feeding

 The silvereyes glean insects from leaves and flowers, as well as eating small seeds, nectar and fruits, particularly guava and will come into gardens and houses, in which people may feed them mince meat and food scraps.

 Status and conservation

-The population of the Lord Howe silvereye has been estimated at about 5,000 breeding birds and stable.
+The population of the Lord Howe silvereye has been estimated at 5,000 breeding birds and stable.
 It is considered Vulnerable because of the restricted size of the population and area of its distribution.